-The combination of Shadowbase data replication and Pathway domains across nodes offers a powerful business continuity architecture to meet the requirements of continuous application and data availability.
-Working together they provide geographically dispersed application and database services.
-The data is made available on other nodes by Shadowbase data replication, and the application services are made available on other nodes by Pathway domains.
-When a node outage occurs (for whatever reason), Pathway domains automatically detects it and switches all user request traffic to the surviving node(s).
+The combination of HPE Shadowbase data replication and PDs across nodes offers a powerful business continuity architecture to meet the requirements of continuous application and data availability.
+Working together, they provide geographically dispersed application and database services.
+The data is made available on other nodes by Shadowbase data replication, and the application services are made available on other nodes by PDs.
+When a node outage occurs (for whatever reason), PDs automatically detects it and switches all user request traffic to the surviving node(s).
 They can continue processing because the data on those nodes has been synchronized with the failed node by Shadowbase data replication.
 Thus, all the necessary components (applications and data) are in place to maintain business services with minimal downtime.
-In summary, Pathway domains and Shadowbase data replication are perfect for each other – together they provide scalability and protection from any single failure for both your application services as well as your application database.
+In summary, PDs and Shadowbase data replication are perfect for each other – together they provide scalability and protection from any single failure for both your application services as well as your application database.

 Article: HP (HPE) Pathway Domains and Data Replication—Perfect Together!

 Solution Brief: HPE Shadowbase Solutions and HPE Pathway Domains